 Intra-day update: rupee remains firm against US dollar

-Pakistan’s rupee remained firm against the US dollar in the inter-bank market, and appreciated 0.04% in the opening hours of trading on Tuesday.
+Pakistan’s rupee remained largely stable against the US dollar in the inter-bank market, and declined 0.01% in the opening hours of trading on Thursday.

-“There are no specific banks.
-We are looking at the business volume of foreign exchange of the banks and the scope of investigation has expanded to several banks,” he added.

-Globally, the US dollar climbed versus the yen and stayed firm against other major peers on Tuesday as more Federal Reserve officials made the case for even tighter US monetary policy.
+Globally, the dollar rebounded on Thursday as strong US retail data cast doubt on the recent narrative that inflation is in retreat and US interest rates need not rise too much further.

+US data overnight showed October retail sales rose 1.3%, compared with economist expectations for 1.0%, a healthy signal but one that dented hopes for a pause in rate increases.

-The dollar index, which measures the currency against six counterparts including the yen, euro and sterling, edged 0.03% higher to 107.00 early in the Asian day.
+The dollar index, which measures the currency against six major peers, gained 0.18% to 106.46.

-The index tumbled 3.9% last week, its worst performance since March 2020, after US consumer prices rose less than expected, stoking speculation a peak in rates might be close.

-Money markets are currently pricing in an 89% probability that the Federal Open Market Committee (FOMC) will slow the pace of hikes to a half point at its next meeting on Dec.
-14, against 11% odds for another 75 basis point increase.

-Oil prices, a key indicator of currency parity, slid on Tuesday as rising COVID-19 cases in China sparked fears of lower fuel consumption from the world's top crude oil importer and after OPEC cut its 2022 global demand forecast.
+Oil prices, a key indicator of currency parity, extended declines on Thursday as concerns over geopolitical tensions eased, while rising numbers of COVID-19 cases in China added to demand worries in the world’s largest crude importer.

 This is an intra-day update